Intika-Linux-Firewall/Tomoyo-Application-Firewall/README.md

 Tomoyo Akari CCS Queryd Gui - Using Zenity - Ask Question With Gui Window

 Note : This app need zenity also this tool is just a quick edit/hack to have a gui awaiting having time to develop a full gui app... so don't judge it ;)

+Feature :

+- Remember last 3 requests and send back the same answer
+- On deny same request are answered the same (deny)
+- On allow a rule is added

 1. Install zenity
 2. Replace ccs-queryd.c